Fritzlar: Developments during the Middle Ages

 This second basilica was radically reconstructed between 1180 and 1200, essentially in the form in which it is still found today, although a number of smaller additions and alterations have been made throughout the centuries since then.
 During the same period, from 1184 to 1196, the town was fortified by the construction of the first wall around its periphery.

 The next devastating blow was the sack of the town by Thuringian landgrave Conrad in 1232, when much of the population was killed and the town plundered.
 Mainz responded by immediately rebuilding and further fortifying the town, adding numerous towers to the walls and building seven watch towers and fortified refuges on strategic hills in the surrounding countryside.

 In the early 13th century, the Franciscans (Friars Minor) established a monastery in the town.
 They obtained permission to build their church and quarters directly up against the town wall, thereby obliterating the watch walk on the inside of the wall that was crucial for quickly moving defenders from one part of the wall to another.
 In exchange they had to agree to defend their part of the town's fortification in the event of a siege.
 The Franciscans were forced to leave when the Lutheran Reformation was introduced in 1522.
 Following the Counterreformation, Jesuits moved in during 1615, followed by the return of the Franciscans in 1619.
 The monastery was dissolved in 1811.
 Its splendid Gothic church, completed in 1244, today serves as the parish church for the town's Protestant Christians who purchased it in 1817/1824.

 The Thirty Year War (1618–1648) inflicted serious damage on Fritzlar and the neighboring villages, culminating with an outbreak of the black plague.
 The town's population dropped from about 2000 to merely 600, and it took 200 years before the inhabitants again numbered 2000.
 During the Seven Years' War (1756–1763) the town was occupied by French troops and parts of its fortifications were destroyed, along with the vineyards on the steep slope above the Eder river.

 In the early 18th century, the order of Ursuline nuns established a nunnery and school for girls.

 Modern age

 In 1803, when all ecclesiastic states in Germany were abolished, Fritzlar was incorporated, together with Naumburg, as the nominal Principality of Fritzlar into the Electorate (principality) of Hesse-Kassel (Kurhessen or Hesse-Cassel).
 In 1821 it became the administrative center of the district (Kreis) Fritzlar.
-Hesse-Kassel in turn was annexed by Prussia in 1866, following the Austro-Prussian War in which the Elector had sided with Austria and Briain.
+Hesse-Kassel in turn was annexed by Prussia in 1866, following the Austro-Prussian War in which the Elector had sided with Austria.
 In 1932 the district was merged with the neighboring district of Homberg to form the district of Fritzlar-Homberg.